Natejo91/Natejo91/README.md

 ### Hi there 👋, welcome to my GitHub!

 My name is Nathaniel Ortega and I am actively looking for my first job in the tech industry.
-I am a professional cellist who learned full stack development from App Academy's intense 24 week full stack immersive course.
+I am a professional cellist and graduate of the Eastman School of Music who learned full stack development from App Academy's intense 24 week full stack immersive course.

 ---